kannans89/RustRepo/18_Structure/18_Structure.md

 # Structure

-Structs are similar to tuples.A struct can contain  data of different data types.Each field will have a meaningful name in structure .
-Structs doesn't have an order to get or set values.
-//appu: clarification
-The structure itself will be given a meaningful name.This makes it very flexible over a tuple.
+Arrays allow to define type of variables that can hold several data items of the same kind.
+Similarly **structure** is another user defined data type available in C that allows to combine data items of different kinds.

 ### Syntax : Declaring s structure